Bellevue-based TerraPower gets $80 million federal grant to develop next-generation nuclear power plant

 TerraPower was launched in 2008.
 A timeline on the company’s website lists milestones that include a 2015 memorandum of understanding with China for program development of traveling wave reactor technology.
 It also lists a 2016 $40 million Energy Department award to research and test a molten chloride fast reactor project.

-X-energy was founded in 2009, and like TerraPower, seeks to develop nuclear technology that can be a part off a low-carbon energy future
+X-energy was founded in 2009, and like TerraPower, seeks to develop nuclear technology that can be a part off a low-carbon energy future.

 An Energy Department statement said both Terra Power and X-energy offer significant design innovations that improve on current nuclear power plants, and could help the U.S. develop a new portfolio of reactors for global markets.

-The $3.2 billion in hoped for federal funding for the two nuclear plants woud pay for about half the costs of bring them one line.

-Federal grants to TerraPower and X-Energy are expected to pay about half the costs of building each of the two nuclear power plants, and cover initial design and licensing activities, said Greg Cullen, general manager of Energy Services and Development for Energy Northwest.
+Federal grants to TerraPower and X-energy are expected to pay about half the costs of building each of the two nuclear power plants, and cover initial design and licensing activities, said Greg Cullen, general manager of Energy Services and Development for Energy Northwest.

-Cullen is hopeful that both projects will develop economically viable nuclear plants as options to natural gas and coal-fired power plants, which aer expected to be largely phased out in Washington state under a law that requires zero-carbon emissions by 2045.
+Cullen is hopeful that both projects will develop economically viable nuclear plants as options to natural gas and coal-fired power plants, which are expected to be largely phased out in Washington state under a law that requires zero-carbon emissions by 2045.

 If Energy Northwest was tapped to operate one or both of the plants, there would need to be support from the region’s public utilities to purchase the power.
 Energy Northwest would also need to obtain financing for the rest of the cost, according to Cullen.